NEWS & UPDATES

 The CAPE/PSE community is faced with an increasingly important incentive and commitment to contribute actively to the solving of many of the world’s problems such as environmental and societal issues, population growth, and limited resources.
 Hence the main feature of this event would be its orientation towards sustainable development, covering a large range of scales from molecule to enterprise.

 In view of this commitment, and due to the actuality of the proposed orientation, it is anticipated that this conference would attract a significant number of people from academia, research institutions, and industrial organizations.
-The symposium, covering several networking activities, would cover the most up-to-date topics related to CAPE/PSE.
+The symposium, including several networking activities, would cover the most up-to-date topics related to CAPE/PSE.
 Presentations given by a number of distinguished European and other world-renowned plenary and keynote speakers would offer a cutting-edge to the symposium.